-At no time will financial support be provided on a retroactive basis to projects where eligible costs have been incurred prior to the adoption of the CIP by Council.
+At no time will financial support be provided on a retroactive basis to projects where eligible costs have been incurred prior to the approval of the grant application by Council.
+City staff will only consider grant applications for proposed projects where no work has commenced and no expenses have incurred in connection with the proposed project.